 In addition to new, fine-grained controls that let you grant apps access to your location once or anytime you use it, iOS 13 will notify you when an app is using your location in the background, so you can decide whether to change your permissions.
 New controls also work to prevent apps from accessing your location without your consent via Wi-Fi or Bluetooth.
 And now you can control whether you share your location when you share a photo snapped with your phone.

 Why controlling your iOS app permissions is important

 This is not a benign issue.
 Apps that you share location data with can also share that information with others without needing your approval or without you knowing.
 This is a significant violation of your privacy and can result in severe consequences.
 A New York Times study found that “at least 75 companies receive anonymous, precise location data from apps whose users enable location services to get local news and weather or other information.”
-The Times noted that these companies sell, use, or analyze such data for the benefit of advertisers, retailers, and financial institutions.
+The Times noted that these companies sell, use, or analyze such data to benefit advertisers, retailers, and financial institutions.
 According to the Times, sales of location-targeted advertising totaled an estimated $21 billion in 2018.
 Last year’s flap over FaceApp, a popular face-filter photo app, is just the tip of the iceberg when it comes to privacy problems.